Ecommerce topic brief

 What happens when the AI cannot answer on WhatsApp?

 The AI agent should escalate the conversation to a human agent when it encounters a query it cannot handle.
 The handoff should include the full WhatsApp conversation history, customer context, and any actions already taken.
-The human agent continues the conversation within the same WhatsApp thread.
+The human agent continues in the same WhatsApp thread when the service window and tooling allow it; if the window closes before the team responds, the next message may need an approved template or the customer may need to message again.